 - View any adjustments made to your images as you work so you can see the changes in real-time before applying or discarding them.

 The Publish module in Adobe Lightroom

-The Publish module in Adobe Lightroom allows you to share your photos in a few clicks.
+The Publish module in Adobe Lr allows you to share your photos in a few clicks.
 There are many different ways you can do it, depending on the desired outcome:

 - Publish your photos directly to Flickr, 500ox, or social networks like Facebook, Twitter, or Behance.

 - Export your photographs.
 You can export your photos in various file formats, including JPEG, TIFF, and PSD.
 Lightroom allows you to easily share your files with colleagues or family, upload them online, or burn them onto DVDs.